Attend alcohol, substance abuse, or mental health treatment

 Not possess or consume drugs or alcohol or reside in a home where they are present

 Attend batterer re-education courses

-Violation of a protection order can result in arrest for any new crime committed (trespassing, assault, etc.), contempt of court, and arrest for the crime of violation of a protection order.
-Under federal law, a person can also be charged with the federal crime of Interstate Violation of a Protection order if the defendant intentionally crossed state or tribal land lines to commit the violation.
+Violation of a protection order can result in arrest for any new crime committed (trespassing, assault, etc.), contempt of court, and apprehension for the crime of violation of a protection order.
+Under federal law, a person can also be charged with the federal crime of Interstate Violation of a Protection Order if the defendant intentionally crossed state or Tribal lines to commit the violation.

 4015 E. Paradise Falls Dr. Suite 131, Tucson, Arizona 85712